 Drop the cookie dough by level 1/4 cupfuls, about 2 inches apart, onto ungreased baking sheets.

 Bake the cookies for 12 to 14 minutes or until light golden brown.
 Allow the cookies to cool for 2 minutes on baking sheets, then transfer them to wire racks to cool completely.

-** I don’t know why, but baking with totally ungreased baking sheets to almost never work for me.
-I either lightly grease (spray and wipe off) a baking pan or use a silicon baking mat.
+Instead of using ungreased baking sheets, lightly grease (spray and wipe off) a baking pan or use a silicone baking mat.
 The cookies don’t stick and clean-up is a breeze.